 - Mark the "Initial return" box if this is the first return filed in Montana for this estate or trust. - Mark the "Final return" box if this is the last return to be filed in Montana for this estate or trust. - Mark the "Amended return" box if this return is being filed to correct a previously filed Form FID-3.
-See FAQ (1) on page 17 for more information. - Mark the "Refund return" box if this return is being filed to receive a refund. - Mark the "Estate or filing trust made a 645 election" box if the estate and filing trust has a valid Internal Revenue Code § 645 election to treat the trust as part of the estate for federal purposes.
+See FAQ 1 on page 17 for more information. - Mark the "Refund return" box if this return is being filed to receive a refund. - Mark the "NOL carryback" box if this return is being filed to carry back a net operating loss (NOL). - Mark the "Estate or filing trust made a 645 election" box if the estate and filing trust has a valid Internal Revenue Code section 645 election to treat the trust as part of the estate for federal purposes.